alexandra-jacobs/alexandra-jacobs/README.md

 # About Me
 Hi!
 You can call me Alex or Alexandra whichever you prefer.
 Here is some non GIS-related information about me: I grew up in Indiana about 45 minutes south of Chicago and moved out to Denver, CO in July 2021.
-I love snowboarding, hiking, bouldering, climbing, volleyball... pretty much any outdoor activity so Colorado has been a perfect fit for me!
-I am also an avid oil painter.
-If you'd like to see my paitnings you can [click here to visit my art instagram!](https://www.instagram.com/oily.alex/?hl=en)
+I play a lot of volleyball and I also enjoy skiing, snowboarding, hiking, climbing, ... pretty much any outdoor activity so you can imagine Colorado has been the perfect fit for me!
+I am also an avid oil painter If you'd like to see my paitnings you can [click here to visit my art instagram!](https://www.instagram.com/oily.alex/?hl=en).

+I would describe myself as driven, creative, and philanthropic and I'm always looking to advance myself professionally and personally!
+If you'd like to chat you can send me an email at alexandranicolej98@gmail.com